Lukas2020-code/TuamAC_Project/README.md

 Tuam AC Juveniles includes welcome message from the club committe and disciplines the club is participating.
 There is also a Why us section, which tell the users why they should join this club as well as competition type the club is taking part and basic information about trainings - days, times and places - which could be find on the google mini maps.
 It also contains an About page with minimal information about the club but with information about the beginning of the youth section, and this is the main theme of the page.
-The gallery page shows pictures from the last competitions which club athletes took part.
+The gallery page shows pictures from the last competitions which club athletes were participated.
 There is also Contact Us website with form for users if they need to contact the club.

 ### Existing Features

 - ### Navigation Bar
-  - The fully responsive navigation bar includes club logo, club name and navigation links to Club Logo, Home, Why Us?, Competitions, Trainings, About, Gallery and Contact Us.
+  - The fully responsive navigation bar includes club logo, club name and navigation links to Home, About, Gallery and Contact Us pages as well as Why Us?, Competitions and Trainings sections.

 ![Nav bar image](docs/readme-images/nav-bar.png)